 • You must be a charity, community group or social enterprise (statutory services including schools are not eligible for this fund).

-• You must be based in Merseyside, connected to your community.
+• You must be based in Merseyside, connected to your community (Please note that Halton is not covered by Merseyside PCC funding).
 National charities must have a permanent branch in Merseyside with a local Management team and a bank account here.

 • You must have a formal constitution or governing document in the name of the group.